-Moreover, full-skeletal motion is a dominant feature in hand pose sequences, differentiating it from whole body human poses.
-While the location and orientation of the human body can be trivial for most action classes, this is not the case for the hands.
-The hands do not conform to any particular 6D pose, and more significantly, they frequently and unpredictably alter their 6D pose over time.
-A comprehensive analysis of this phenomenon is provided in our Supplementary.
-In this regard, we explicitly consider the global 6D poses of the hands during micro-action-based pose encoding.
+Moreover, full-skeletal motion is a dominant feature in hand pose sequences, differentiating them from full-body poses.
+While the location and orientation of the human body can be trivial for most actions, this is not the case for hands.
+The hands do not conform to any particular 6D pose, and notably, they frequently and unpredictably alter their 6D poses over time.
+A comprehensive analysis of this phenomenon is provided in Suppl.~Sec.~A. To this end, we explicitly consider the global 6D poses of the hands during micro-action-based pose encoding.